 Another example.
-15 USC 2218(d) requires the use of the Nixon patent policy for all federally funded inventions made under fire prevention and control legislation.
-The Nixon patent policy requires federal agencies to take ownership of inventions made in areas that directly address public health.
+15 USC 2218(d) requires the use of the Nixon patent policy for federally funded inventions made under fire prevention and control legislation.
+The Nixon patent policy requires federal agencies to take ownership of inventions made in areas that directly address public health and safety.
 Bayh-Dole expressly preempts 15 USC 2218(d) but does so only for subject inventions.
 If an invention arises in federally supported research but isn’t a subject invention, Bayh-Dole does not apply.
 15 USC 2218(d) applies, or other specialized statutes addressing federal ownership of inventions apply.
 But Reagan amended the Nixon patent policy in 1987 to require Bayh-Dole for all agencies even where Bayh-Dole doesn’t apply.
 So the effect of 15 USC 2218(d) is to require, as a matter of federal statute, Bayh-Dole everywhere that Bayh-Dole doesn’t preempt Bayh-Dole.
 Except that Bayh-Dole doesn’t operate, in its federal contracting part, where inventions are not subject inventions.

 So now, apparently, if a contractor fails to acquire ownership of an invention made in work receiving federal support, or a contractor fails to make inventors parties to the funding agreement (as required but not by Bayh-Dole), then the federal government has no interest whatsoever in the invention, and no means other than antitrust law (or specialty statutes) to control the disposition of the invention.
 A crock?
 Or was it the intent of Congress to make things work this way?
 But instead of calling out Bayh-Dole as broken beyond all recognition, people insist that we can fix the law by reference to a mystical non-Congressional “intent” for how the law works.
 It’s fantasy, cast in the usage of law review articles.